Whatsapp Icon

 Understanding Your Rights

-The Americans with Disabilities Act (ADA) provides protection against discrimination for individuals with disabilities, which can include those undergoing cancer treatment.
+The Americans with Disabilities Act (ADA) protects against discrimination for individuals with disabilities, which can include those undergoing cancer treatment.
 Under the ADA, employers are required to provide reasonable accommodations to employees, as long as it doesn't cause undue hardship on the operation of the business.

 Reasonable Accommodations